Interface Push Button with Raspberry Pi Pico and Control LED

 When the push button is pressed, a logic state of high (1) will be passed on GPIO13 and the push button input will be in a high state.
 When the button is released a logic state of low (0) will be passed on GPIO13 and the push button input will be in a logic state LOW.
 We will read these two states of the push button and turn on and turn off the LED accordingly.

-We will create a script to control an LED with a push button for Raspberry Pi Pico in MicroPython.
+We will write a MicroPython script to control an LED with a push button for Raspberry Pi Pico.
 Follow the steps in the particular order:

 Open Thonny IDE.
 Create a new file by clicking on the ‘New File’ icon or go to File > New.